William-Johnny/Mini-projet---Netflix-n-chill/README.md

 ## How does it work ?

 All the data should already be on the ElasticSearch server.
-You just need to connect yourself to Kibana and copy/paste the requests in the editor then run them :)
+You just need to connect yourself to Kibana and copy/paste the requests from the Request.txt file in the editor then run them :)